Angola: Where is Isabel dos Santos' money? – DW – 08/22/2024

 Angola: Where is Isabel dos Santos' money?August 22, 2024

-Earlier this month, four of the most influential organizations advocating for human rights, transparency, and against corruption in Angola wrote a letter of complaint to the offices of the Attorney General in Angola and its former colonial power Portugal.
+Earlier this month, four of the most influential organizations advocating for human rights in Angola wrote a letter of complaint to the offices of the Attorney General in Angola and its former colonial power Portugal.

-The ICIJ published more than 715,000 files — dubbed "Luanda Leaks" — allegedly showing conflicts of interest and nepotism within he former Angolan presidential family.
+The ICIJ published more than 715,000 files allegedly showing conflicts of interest and nepotism within Angola's former presidential family.

 The quartet suspect that Isabel dos Santos may have "transferred large sums of money owed to the Angolan state" to Dubai, where she resides, or to other tax havens.